Papierkorb/bindgen/SPEC.md

 ### §2.4.2 Pointer properties

-If an instance variable is a pointer to a wrapped type, instances of the wrapped type can be passed directly without forming any pointers.
+If a data member is a pointer to a wrapped type, instances of the wrapped type can be passed to C++ directly without having to construct any pointers in Crystal.
 These properties may additionally be configured as nilable, in which case they may accept and return `nil` as well, corresponding to C++'s `nullptr`.

 ```cpp
 struct LinkedList {